TransactionsJanuary 31, 2014 – In The News

 Carrie B. Nase-Poust obtained approval from the Municipality of Norristown to vacate a portion of Logan Street.

-Henry Kent Smith, Dan Madrid and Marissa Crespo represented CT Hankins LLC in securing amended development approvals to reposition an approved shopping center in Robbinsville Township, NJ.
+Henry Kent Smith and Marissa Crespo represented CT Hankins LLC in securing amended development approvals to reposition an approved shopping center in Robbinsville Township, NJ.
 Originally, the site was approved for a 71,000 ft.² strip retail center.
 The amended approval created six pad sites, four of which are development ready as phase 1.

 Henry Kent Smith and team successfully closed on a three party transaction involving a 15 lot residential subdivision.
 The team represented CM Development LLC, which acquired the property and secured subdivision approvals, and subsequently conveyed lots to NVR, Inc.